 About Leanora Minai

-Leanora Minai was born in Africa to Italian-American parents and grew up in Singapore, Indonesia, Nigeria and Cameroon.
-Her father was a petroleum geologist whose explorations took the family all over the world.
-At age 12, she entered The Masters School just outside New York City, where she discovered her love for writing.
+I was born in Africa to Italian-American parents and grew up in Singapore, Indonesia, Nigeria and Cameroon.
+My dad was a petroleum geologist whose explorations took my family all over the world.
+I attended The Masters School just outside New York City, where I discovered my love for writing.

-After an adventurous childhood, Leanora’s first job was at McDonald’s in Plano, Texas, where she welcomed drive-through customers with a cheery (and exaggerated, just-for-the-fun-of-it) Bronx accent.
-She still managed to win McDonald’s “Outstanding Service Person” during Founder’s Day in 1986.
+After an adventurous childhood, my first real job was at McDonald’s in Plano, Texas, where I managed to win McDonald’s “Outstanding Service Person” during a Founder’s Day celebration.

-Repeated nights of begging her parents to allow her to stay up for the late news only confirmed Leanora’s penchant for journalism.
-In college, she won intercollegiate and national honors for journalistic excellence.
-She graduated from Texas Christian University’s journalism program, now the Schieffer School of Journalism.
+Repeated nights of begging my parents to let me stay up for the late news only confirmed my passion for journalism.
+I graduated from Texas Christian University’s journalism program, now the Schieffer School of Journalism.

-After her first reporting job at The Times Leader in Wilkes-Barre, PA., she joined one of the best newspapers in the country, the St. Petersburg Times, now the Tampa Bay Times.
-She covered city and county government and crime.
+After my first reporting job at The Times Leader in Wilkes-Barre, PA., I joined the Pulitzer Prize winning St. Petersburg Times, now The Tampa Bay Times, where I covered crime and city and county government as a staff writer.